Chal: Description

 Fermented chal is reputed to possess virucidal and virus inhibiting properties not found in fresh camel or cow milk, both in its liquid and lyophilized form — a characteristic which is (reputedly) unaffected by shelf life.

 Chal is typically prepared by first souring camel milk in a skin bag or ceramic jar by adding previously soured milk.
 For 3–4 days, fresh milk is mixed in; the matured chal will consist of one third to one fifth previously soured milk.

 Camel milk will not sour for up to 72 hours at temperatures below 10 °C (50 °F).
 At 30 °C (86 °F) the milk sours in approximately 8 hours (compared to cow's milk, which sours within 3 hours).

 A comparison of the composition of camel milk and camel chal:

-Dornic acidic degrees are used to describe acidity in milk products, with 1 Dornic degree (1°D) is equal to 0.1g of lactic acid per liter.
+Dornic acidity is used to describe acidity in milk products, with 1 Dornic degree (1°D) equal to 0.1g of lactic acid per liter.
 The chal contained Lactobacilli lactic; streptococci and yeast.